Water and wastewater services are a shared responsibility between Port Colborne and Niagara Region.

 Drinking Water Quality Reports |

-When you fill up your glass with water from your tap, you can be assured that Port Colborne's drinking water is safe to drink.
-Standards for drinking water are set and legally enforced by the Safe Drinking Water Act (SDWA).
+Standards for drinking water are set and enforced by the Safe Drinking Water Act (SDWA).
 The City of Port Colborne's drinking water consistently meets all Ontario Drinking Water Quality Standards.
-The SDWA focuses on:
+More information on drinking water quality and previous reports can be found here. |

 Frozen Water Service |